FranckLejzerowicz/fit-songs-on-album/README.md

 # plan_album
-Give you songs durations and get possibilities for how they fit on a vinyl album (33 or 45 rmp; 7, 10 or 12') This script would help loose music bands without a major edition house that would decide for then how to fit their songs on a vinyl of a given time space in order to release an album LP or EP...
+Give you songs durations and get possibilities for how they fit on a vinyl album (33 or 45 rmp; 7, 10 or 12')

+This script would help loose music bands without the help of a major label and thus house that would like to decide for themselves how to fit their songs on a vinyl of a given time space in order to release an LP or EP.
+Hope that helps!

 ## Usage
 ```